Entanglement generation in a quantum network with finite quantum memory lifetime: Introduction

 One of the essential resources for a quantum network is the entanglement between any two network nodes, which would allow the transfer of unknown states between the nodes via quantum teleportation.
-Many protocols have been suggested to generate such remote entanglement.
-For example, one protocol aims to minimize the time that each qubit spends in an entangled state during the entanglement generation and requires that all the intermediate links between the end nodes succeed simultaneously.
+Many protocols have been suggested to generate and distribute such remote entanglement~\cite{Maruyama2007EntanglementTransfer, Zhu2015EntanglementDistribution, Qin2018LightMatterInt, Gneiting2019EntanglementTransport}, with photonic networks being the most mature and technologically realistic approach.
+For example, one family of protocols~\cite{marcikic2002swapping,azuma2015qmemfree-theory,li2019qmemfree-exp} aims to exclude troubles associated with imperfection of quantum memories in intermediate nodes.
+However, this requires that all the intermediate links between the end-nodes succeed simultaneously.
 Such an approach reduces the impact of qubit decoherence, but the need for synchronicity can be demanding.
-Another protocol relies on qubits to preserve an entangled state for a much longer time until all the links are successfully established between the end nodes.
-Such an approach reduces the number of attempts but requires the qubits to stay in the entangled states with high fidelity for long times~\cite{Harty2014}.
+Other protocols rely on qubits to preserve an entangled state for a long time until all the links are successfully established between the end-nodes.
+Such an approach reduces the number of attempts but requires the qubits to stay in the entangled states with high fidelity for long times~\cite{zoller1999purif,hartmann2007memerr,Harty2014,vardoyan2021stoch}.

 Here we analyze the entanglement generation capabilities between the end-nodes in a simple linear network using SeQEeNCe quantum network simulator~\citep{sequence2019qkd,sequence2020arxiv}.
-We examine the two protocols discussed above in detail, applied towards the generation of elementary links between adjacent nodes.
-Our results for both scenarios set the requirements on the number of repeaters and memory lifetime for different distances between the end nodes.
+Although several codes are available for simulating quantum networks with similar capabilities, we decided to use SeQUeNCe because it is easy to modify the code for non-developers.
+We examine the two protocols discussed above in detail and apply them to the generation of elementary links between adjacent nodes.
+Our results for both scenarios set the requirements on the number of repeaters and memory lifetime for different distances between the end-nodes.